4lch3my/WriteUps/TryHackMe/TryHackMe - Bounty Hacker/README.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2023-03-06 18:49:54
 ```

-##### 5. What is the users password?
+##### 5. What is the user's password?
 ` [22][ssh] host: MACHINE_IP   login: lin   password: [REDACTED]`

-And there we go, after just a few minutes we where able to find the correct password for the user `lin`.
+And there we go, after just a few minutes we were able to find the correct password for the user `lin`.
 We can now SSH in to the machine: `ssh lin@MACHINE_IP`

 ```
 The authenticity of host '10.10.84.240 (10.10.84.240)' can't be established.